Coolest Sweet Shop Birthday Party Ideas

 So what are all of these prize tickets you see in the photo below?
 When I told my daughter we were going to have a “sweet shop” party, she thought we were actually going to be SELLING the candy!
 She was completely devastated when I told her we were actually giving it away.
 To compromise, I allowed her to have her very own “candy shop” where she could SELL special candy and prizes like pencils, pinwheels, candy lip gloss, etc. for ticket that kids won playing game.
 This part of the party was everyone’s favorite!

 Below is the second Sweet Shop birthday party game we played.
-I based the idea on the famous "Cake Walk" game you play at carnivals and fairs.
-I call this the "Candy Walk".
-I printed out various pictures of candies and laid them all out in a large circle.
-I made a second copy of the candies which I shuffled and kept with me.
+I based the idea on the famous “Cake Walk” game you play at carnivals and fairs.
+I call this the “Candy Walk”.
+First, I printed out various pictures of candies and laid them all out in a large circle.
+Then, I made a second copy of the candies which I shuffled and kept with me.
 I played music and as the music played, kids walked from one candy to the next until the music stopped.
 I would then draw a card and whoever was standing on that particular candy won a prize ticket.
 We played over and over until tons of tickets had been handed out.

 The third Sweet Shop birthday party game we played, I made up based on the game “Hot Potato”.
 I call this one “Pass the Candy”.
 I had kids sit in a large circle and pass around a giant candy (simply a white balloon wrapped in cellophane and tied with ribbon) while music played.
 When the music stopped, whoever was holding the candy had to shout out a kind of candy such as “NERDS!” or “MALTED MILK BALLS!”
 If the child could say the name of the candy before the music started, he/she would receive a prize ticket.